Upcoming: Leave Comments for AISD School Board Meeting

 Blackshear has worked hard—alongside its principal, teachers, and families—to become and remain a passing school.
 Blackshear’s success is not accidental.
 It is supported by:

-Proximity to higher education institutions like Huston-Tillotson University
+Proximity to higher education institutions like Huston-Tillotson University and the University of Texas

 Proximity to third places like the Carver Library